SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Getting infrastructure definitions

-All the necessary definitions are provided as a package.
+All the necessary method or class definitions are provided as a package.
 It contains all the classes, the method categories, and the method signatures of the methods that you have to implement.
-It provides additional functionality such as a dedicated inspector and some extra methods that will make your life easy and help you to concentrate on the essence of the model.
+It provides additional functionality that will make your life easy and help you to concentrate on the essence of the model.
 It contains also all the tests of the functionality you have to implement.

 To load the code, execute the following expression: